• Door does not stay closed

 • Ford Fusion

-Check vehicle warranty for coverage on electrical components.
+Check with your vehicle manufacturer for specific warranty coverage on door components.

 Q: Can I drive with a B2601 code?